 The FIV virus is present in the saliva, and for transmission to another cat to take place, the live virus has to enter the bloodstream of the recipient cat.

 There are two main reasons why FIV isn’t transmitted via shared bowls or mutual grooming as is sometimes wrongly suggested:

-Firstly the virus is very fragile, and does not live for long once outside the body – it is destroyed by drying, light, heat and basic detergents – normally the virus will be long-dead before any surfaces come to be cleaned, it is the initial drying that kills off the vast majority of the virus, and this will normally happen in seconds.
+Firstly the virus is very fragile, and does not live for long once outside the body.
+It is destroyed by drying, light, heat, and basic detergents.
+Normally, the virus will be long-dead before any surfaces come to be cleaned – it is the initial drying that kills off the vast majority of the virus, and this will usually happen in seconds.

 The second reason is that the mucous membrane is a fairly effective barrier to the virus, so even if some virus does enter the cat’s mouth, it is very unlikely to cross the mucous membrane, so will likely die within the stomach.
 It has been suggested that, for the virus to actually infect a cat when taken in through the mouth, there would need to be ten thousand times as much virus present for it to achieve a cross infection.

-Interestingly, this is confirmed by the fact that kittens born to an FIV+ mother are rarely infected with the virus – although the kittens are not infected directly in the womb, as the placenta will protect them, the virus is present in the mother’s milk, so all kittens will have prolonged exposure to the live virus in their digestive systems, yet it is very uncommon for the kitten to actually become infected – this is testiment to how effective the mucous membrane must be in preventing transmission.
+Interestingly, this is confirmed by the fact that kittens born to an FIV+ mother are rarely infected with the virus. although the kittens are not infected directly in the womb, as the placenta will protect them, the virus is present in the mother’s milk, so all kittens will have prolonged exposure to the live virus in their digestive systems, yet it is very uncommon for the kitten to actually become infected.
+This is a testament to how effective the mucous membrane must be in preventing transmission.